chungbwc/TouchDesigner/README.md

 [MediaPipeFaceMeshTOP](http://www.magicandlove.com/blog/2021/05/31/mediapipe-in-touchdesigner-4/) - a demonstration of the Face Mesh function in the MediaPipe solutions.

 [MediaPipeFaceMeshSOP](http://www.magicandlove.com/blog/2021/05/31/mediapipe-in-touchdesigner-5/) - a more advanced version of the Face Mesh example.
 It will generate a 3D mesh from a Script SOP using the face mesh data from the MediaPipe soluitons.

+[MediaPipeHandTOP]() - a simple demonstration of the hand tracking solution from MediaPipe with the display in a Script TOP.

+[MediaPipeHandCHOP]() - an example to extract the hand tracking details in a Script CHOP.
+It only uses the Index Finger Tip for interaction design.

+[MediaPipeHandCHOP2]() - another example to expose all the finger details in a Script CHOP.
+It aligns the circle TOP to each of the finger tip.